-Scorecard: Opens the scorecard for the round (Keeping Score, page 7).
+Scorecard: Opens the scorecard for the round (Keeping Score, page 6).

-- Odometer: Shows the recorded time, distance, and steps traveled.
-The odometer automatically starts and stops when you start or end a round.
-You can reset the odometer during a round. - Club Stats: Shows your statistics with each golf club, such as distance and accuracy information.
-Appears when you pair Approach[®] CT10 sensors.
+Odometer: Shows the recorded time, distance, and steps traveled.
+This automatically starts and stops when you start or end a round.

+Club Stats: Shows your statistics with each golf club, such as distance and accuracy information.
+Appears when you pair compatible Approach® CT10 club tracking sensors or enable the Club Prompt setting.